benzookapi/shopify-barebone-app-sample/docs/13-ordermanage.md

 The fulfillment-service registration returns an app location.
 The sample stores the service ID in a shop metafield, lets the merchant associate product inventory with that location, and adjusts quantities using `inventoryAdjustQuantities`.
 Each adjustment includes a UUID idempotency key and explicitly uses `changeFromQuantity: null` to skip a compare-and-set check.

 When Shopify sends a `FULFILLMENT_REQUEST` notification, the callback verifies the raw-body HMAC and returns `200` without waiting for Admin API work.
 A per-shop background job retrieves requested fulfillment orders, accepts them, waits five seconds for a visible demonstration state, and calls `fulfillmentCreate`.
-The callback response only acknowledges delivery; the Admin API mutations perform the actual state transitions.
+It then waits another five seconds and calls `fulfillmentEventCreate` with `DELIVERED` for each successfully created fulfillment.
+The callback response only acknowledges the notification; the Admin API mutations perform the actual state transitions.

 ## Common Pitfalls